Bryce Hager: St. Louis / Los Angeles Rams

-Hager was drafted by the St. Louis Rams in the seventh round, 224th overall, of the 2015 NFL Draft.
+Hager was selected by the St. Louis Rams in the seventh round, 224th overall, of the 2015 NFL draft.
+The 224 overall pick was traded to the Rams by the New York Jets in exchange for Zac Stacy.

 On May 6, 2019, Hager re-signed with the Rams.
 He was placed on injured reserve on November 12, 2019, with a shoulder injury.

 Las Vegas Raiders

 On August 7, 2020, Hager signed with the Las Vegas Raiders.
 He was released on August 23, 2020.

 New York Jets

-On September 22, 2020, Hager was signed to the New York Jets practice squad.
+On September 22, 2020, Hager was signed to the practice squad of the New York Jets.
 He was elevated to the active roster on October 24 and October 31 for the team's weeks 7 and 8 games against the Buffalo Bills and Kansas City Chiefs, and reverted to the practice squad after each game.
 He was promoted to the active roster on November 3, 2020.

 Personal life

-Hager has a younger brother named Breckyn who previously played linebacker for the Texas Longhorns.
+Hager has a younger brother named Breckyn who played linebacker for the Texas Longhorns.
 Hager's father, Britt Hager, played nine years in the NFL with the Philadelphia Eagles, Denver Broncos, and St. Louis Rams.